lucashomuniz/Project-03/README.md

 > **Quality (CAL)**: Evaluates the quality of customer-agent interactions, with a goal of achieving 90% positive feedback.

-To enhance interactivity and user experience, two key **parameters** were configured:
+To enhance interactivity and user experience, two key parameters were configured, allowing users to dynamically explore data and tailor their analysis based on specific needs.
+These parameters were designed to improve flexibility, customization, and decision-making efficiency, ensuring that stakeholders can extract relevant insights with ease:

 > **Indicator Parameter** (NA, NS, TMO, TME, CAL): Enables users to select and explore specific metrics in greater detail.